Our Staff

 Yamilex Gutierrez

 Yamilex brings strength to the CODSN team with skills as a bi-lingual staff member and is fluent in both English and Spanish.
-Yamilex comes from a small town and brings the perspective of living in a rural community as well as lived experience as a member of the Latinx community to this work.
+Yamilex comes from a small town and brings the perspective of living in a rural community as well as lived experience to this work.

 Yamilex has received training in Poverty Informed Care with Dr. Donna Beegle, Trauma Informed Care and Latino Outreach.
-She loves supporting her community through providing Wraparound Services to those affected by COVID-19 by implementing CODSN’s work as an OHA Community Based Organization on the ground in Lake and Klamath counties.
-She is especially skilled at providing support to families who speak Spanish as their first language.
-Yamilex believes that we have a lot to learn from those who are not like us and she is always looking to learn more and we are grateful to have her on the team at CODSN.
+She loves supporting people through providing Wraparound Services to those affected by COVID-19 by implementing CODSN’s work as an OHA Community Based Organization on the ground in Lake and Klamath counties.
+She is especially skilled at providing support to families who speak Spanish.
+Yamilex believes that we have a lot to learn from those who are not like us and she is always looking to learn more.
+We are grateful to have her on the team at CODSN.

 Jen Martinez